Peri Dix – Executive Manager Education

 Adam Kennon – Wellbeing Leader Lilydale campus

 Wellbeing Leader, Lilydale.
 14 years of working with youth have led Adam to Cire, with experiences in Homelessness, Out of Home Care, Case Management and Program Development, Adam brings a wealth of knowledge and life experience to Cire Community School, Lilydale.
 A valuable member of the school team, Adam thrives in an environment that can make change create inclusion and also role model behaviours ensuring that the students have enough in their toolbox to thrive once they move into the next part of their journey.
-One of Adam’s passions is modern-day Rites of Passage which supports young people to face the opportunities and challenges of a rapidly changing world, to find their unique gifts and talents, and create a healthy vision for the next stage of their lives.

 “Sometimes the bravest and most important thing you can do is just show up”.